HadXu/HadXu/README.md

 Zhenlei was born in gaoyou(高邮), Jiangsu(江苏),China.
 He is currently working in Tencent AI Lab, and graduated in Jiangnan University in 2020.

 Zhenlei research interests mainly focus on machine learning,deep learning, and distributed computing programming.
-He is currently learning Golang, Rust and some interesting algorithm.
+He is currently learning Golang, Rust and some interesting algorithm and AI Compiler.

 ### My Social Media 😺